Introduction#

 JavaScript Detection-based Rate Limiting#

-Use JavaScript Detections (JSD) to identify human-like clients by solving a challenge in subsequent HTML requests, flagged as cf.bot_management.js_detection.passed
+Use JavaScript Detections (JSD) to identify human-like clients by solving a challenge in subsequent HTML requests, flagged as cf.bot_management.js_detection.passed.
+Since JSD cannot run on the first HTML request, track failed JSD attempts on subsequent HTML responses (Content-Type: text/html) and block or challenge clients i.e. after 5 consecutive failures within a 10-minute window.

 Reference: Do the Challenge actions support content types other than HTML (for example, AJAX or XHR requests)?.